robercano/ciphershastra/README-undead.md

 $ yarn solve-undead:rinkeby --undead-address 0x8B8AD617e1F95f03c971eB1e199FDf8BBfA32124
 ```

-The deployed attack Yul contract ddress will be the one registered as being pwned the Minion contract.
+The deployed attack Yul contract address will be the one registered as being pwned the Minion contract.